Amy Von Lintel, Ph.D.

 Research and Creative Activity

-My research interests include the intersections between the history of art history and the rise of modern visual culture, especially how in the 1800s art history knowledge became mass reproduced through printed media, circulated via railroad and steamship, and was consumed by international audiences in the millions.
-My recent research activities dealing with this topic include several forthcoming chapter-length publications in volumes on women and public space, on art writing in Britain before and after 1900, and on alternative venues of art exhibition.
-An article I completed on the significance of wood engravings for the popularization of art history is forthcoming in the Sept.
-2012 issue of the interdisciplinary journal Modernism/modernity.
-I also continue to pursue my research interests locally, having worked with the Panhandle Plains Historical Museum on campus to produce the exhibition Collecting Art History: Taste on the Southern Plains, which will run from Sept.
-15, 2012 to Feb.
-16, 2013, and which highlights the sophisticated taste of early West Texas collectors in bringing art historical objects to the region.
-My research has been generously supported by the Columbia University Council for European Studies, the Yale Center for British Art, the American Association of University Women (AAUW), and the Friends of the Princeton University Library.
+My research interests include the intersections between the history of art history and the rise of modern visual culture, especially how, in the 1800s, art history knowledge became mass reproduced through printed media, circulated via railroad and steamship, and was consumed by broad international audiences.
+My recent research activities include several forthcoming chapter-length publications in volumes on women and public space, on art writing in Britain before and after 1900, and on alternative venues of art exhibition.
+An article I completed on the significance of wood engravings for the trans-Atlantic popularization of art history appeared in the Sept.
+2012 special issue “Mediamorphosis” of the interdisciplinary journal Modernism/modernity.
+My research has been generously supported by the Columbia University Council for European Studies, the Yale Center for British Art, the American Association of University Women (AAUW), and, most recently, the Friends of the Princeton University Library through a visiting scholar’s grant for the summer of 2012.
+I also pursue research interests locally, having worked with the Panhandle Plains Historical Museum on campus to produce the 2012-13 exhibition Collecting Art History: Taste on the Southern Plains, which highlighted the sophisticated taste of early West Texas collectors in bringing art historical objects to the region.

-My ancestors originally hailed from Germany and immigrated to the United States in the late nineteenth century, settling in Western Kansas as farmers and skilled craft workers.
-However, I am a city girl at heart: I was born and raised in Kansas City and loved living in the metropolises of Dallas and Los Angeles.
+My ancestors originally hailed from Germany, but immigrated, via Russia, to the United States in the late nineteenth century, settling in Western Kansas as farmers and skilled craft workers.
+But I am a city girl at heart: I was born and raised in Kansas City and have loved living in the metropolises of Dallas and Los Angeles.
 I met my husband Matt in KC when we were 13 years old, but we only started dating after we both graduated from college; we were married in 2006 at the Air Force Academy Chapel in Colorado Springs.
-We now live in an historical home in Amarillo built in 1926 with our bassett hound Elliott, and have been warmly welcomed into the Amarillo-Canyon community.
-Our hobbies include outdoor activities, house renovations, involvement with area museums (I am serving on the Amarillo Museum of Art Board of Trustees for 2012 to 2014), and brewing beer (Matt is a serious homebrewer, having worked for years at the Anheuser-Busch LA Brewery).
+We now live in an historical home in Amarillo built in 1926 with our two foster daughters Mo and Shay and our Bassett Hounds Elliott and Boscoe.
+We have been warmly welcomed into the WT community and enjoy a variety of local activities, from attending art events to hosting homebrew parties at our house (Matt loves to brew, having worked for years at the Anheuser-Busch Brewery in LA), as well as taking road trips around the region, especially to the beautiful mountains of Colorado and New Mexico.